Frequently Asked Questions

 Who is responsible for the removal of burned trees along streets and in sidewalk areas? *updated 1/11/19*

 The City will remove any trees determined to be hazardous that are planted along streets, sidewalks, and other public right-of-way landscape areas within the fire impacted areas.
-An arborist hired by the City will evaluate all trees within these areas to determine which trees are regenerating and which are dead and/or hazardous and need to be removed.
-Removal of all burned street trees from the City's fire-impacted neighborhoods is planned to be completed by Spring 2019.
+An arborist hired by the City will evaluate all trees within these areas to determine which trees are regenerating and which are dead or hazardous and need to be removed.
+Removal of hazardous street trees from the City's fire-impacted neighborhoods is planned to be completed by Spring 2019.
 Property owners may elect to remove burned trees from the planter areas before then to improve access for contractors or for aesthetic reasons.
 A tree removal permit is not required to remove burned trees within the wildfire-impacted areas of the City (Resilient City Overlay district).
 There is no reimbursement should a property owner choose to remove their own trees.

 Who will be responsible for replanting trees along streets and in sidewalk areas?